AGRINFO AGRINFO logo

 Sustainability requirements

 Under the new rules, all prepackaged food imported into the EU will have to fulfil the sustainability requirements set out in Arts.
-5–10, including the following.
+5–11, including the following.

-• The plastic waste used in non-EU countries to make recycled plastic must be collected in a way that is equivalent to the standards set out in the EU’s Single Use Plastics Directive (2019/904) and Waste Directive (2008/98/EC).
-Emissions into air, water, and land from installations that recycle plastics in non-EU countries must meet performance levels equivalent to those established in the EU’s Industrial Emissions Directive (2010/75/EU).
-By the end of 2026, the Commission will develop a methodology for assessing and auditing the equivalence of recycling practices in non-EU countries.
+By 2030, plastic packaging must contain at least the minimum percentage of recycled plastic per unit of packaging, as shown in Table 2.
+More ambitious targets are set for 2040.
+The percentage targets do not apply to food packaging if the amount of recycled content would pose a threat to human health.
+The Commission will indicate a methodology to calculate the amount of recycled content, and will set further rules on this.
+The plastic waste used in non-EU countries to make recycled plastic must be collected in a way that is equivalent to the standards for separate collection set out in the Single Use Plastics Directive (2019/904) and Waste Directive (2008/98/EC).
+Emissions into air, water, and land from installations that recycle plastics in non-EU countries must meet performance levels equivalent to those established in the Industrial Emissions Directive (2010/75/EU).
+From 31 December 2026, the Commission will develop a methodology for assessing and auditing the equivalence of recycling practices in non-EU countries.

 Conformity assessment

-Labelling
+Labelling (Art.
+12):

-Documentation
+Documentation (Art.
+15):

 • general description of the packaging and intended use

-• descriptions and explanations necessary to understand the drawings/ schemes and operation of the packaging
+• descriptions and explanations necessary to understand the drawings, schemes, and operation of the packaging

-• list of relevant technical standards applied or technical solutions adopted where no standards exist
+• list of relevant technical standards applied

 • description of how assessments have been carried out for packaging recyclability, minimisation, and reusability

-• test reports.
+• test reports

-Identification
+Identification (Art.
+18):

-Restricted packaging formats
+Restricted packaging formats (Art.
+25):

 Why?